kubedb/docs/docs/guides/hazelcast/tls/hazelcast.md

 - Install [`cert-manger`](https://cert-manager.io/docs/installation/) v1.0.0 or later to your combined to manage your SSL/TLS certificates.

-- Now, install KubeDB cli on your workstation and KubeDB operator in your combined following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster combined following the steps [here](/docs/setup/README.md).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.